mj0stjo/mj0stjo/README.md

 ### ✌️ Hey There!

-👋 I'm Johannes, a 21-year-old Computer Science student.
+👋 I'm Johannes, a 22-year-old Computer Science student.

-🎓 Studying Computer Science with a focus on embedded systems and IT security.
+🎓 Studying Computer Science for a Masters degree in Ulm.

 💼 Working at Nokia.